Leo200467/Inbev-Data-Engineering-Case/README.md

 **Prerequisites:**

-* Docker and Docker Compose installed
+1. Docker and Docker Compose installed
+    * You can get Docker in your computer by following the instructions on ["docs.docker"](https://docs.docker.com/get-docker/)
+2. Terminal of your preference, this project was built using Bash in Windows, or `MINGW64`

 **Steps:**

+1. Clone this repository, you can:
+    * Download as ZIP folder directly from GitHub;
+    * Use the Git CLI to clone this repository using `gh repo clone Leo200467/Inbev-Data-Engineering-Case`;
-1. Build and start Docker containers using `docker-compose up`.
+2. Build and start Docker containers using in your terminal `docker-compose up` in the project folder.
+You may have to use `sudo` or other administrative power to execute.
-2. Access the Airflow web UI (typically at `http://localhost:8080`) and trigger the ["fetch_data_with_meta_from_api"](/dags/fetch_data_with_meta_from_api.py) DAG.
+3. Access the Airflow web UI (typically at `http://localhost:8080`) and trigger the ["fetch_data_with_meta_from_api"](/dags/fetch_data_with_meta_from_api.py) DAG.
+4. Wait for all DAGs to complete, there are three DAGs:
+    * fetch_all_brewery_data_dag;
+    * data_transformation_to_silver_layer_dag;
+    * creating_agg_view_gold_data_dag.
+5. With all DAGs completed, you can look for the files in local `data` folder in any layer.
+6. Finally, you can hit your terminal with `docker-compose down` and stop the containers.

 ### Monitoring and Alerting

-While not explicitly implemented in this project, only Airflow webserver is used as monitoring for DAG success or failure, establishing a monitoring and alerting system for the pipeline is crucial for production environments.
+In this projectm, only Airflow webserver is used as monitoring for DAG success or failure.
+While not explicitly implemented in this project, establishing a monitoring and alerting system for the pipeline is crucial for production environments.
 This could include:

 * Airflow Monitoring: Leverage Airflow's built-in monitoring features to track DAG execution status, identify failures, and send alerts by email or messaging apps.
 * Data Quality Checks: Implement data quality checks within the pipeline to ensure data integrity and consistency.
 Alerts can be triggered if data quality issues are detected.